Questions About Venus

 - The planets in the Solar system are given the names of Roman Gods or their attendants.
 Venus is called after the Roman Goddess of love and beauty.

 - Venus is the planet which is closest to the Earth and is a little smaller than the Earth.
-The diameter of the Earth (the distance right round the middle of the Earth at the equator) is 12,760 kilometres, or 7926 miles.
-The diameter of Venus is 12,103 kilometres, or 7520 miles.
+The circumference of the Earth (the distance right round the middle of the Earth at the equator) is 12,760 kilometres, or 7926 miles.
+The circumference of Venus is 12,103 kilometres, or 7520 miles.

 - Venus looks bigger than the Earth in figure 1 because of the very deep layer of gases that surround the planet.